parvezs27/Datajobsanalysis/README.md

 *Image 6: Query 3 Output (only the top 5 skills displayed).

-**Query Breakdown**
+**Query Breakdown:**

 The aim of this query was to identify the most in-demand skills for data analysts, by focusing on all job postings, rather than the top paying job postings.

-In order to do this, I had calculate how many times a skill showed up in the job postings (count of skills).
-Much of the query will be similar in structure to the main query in Query #2, however instead of the top_paying_jobs CTE, we had to utilise inner joins to connect the job_postings_fact table with the skills_job_dim table, which would then connect to the skills_dim table to retrieve the skill names linked to each job posting.
-The SELECT statement comprises of the skills column in order to retrieve the skill name, and the COUNT function in order to count how many times each skill appears in job postings.
-The filters in the WHERE clause will remain the same, as we're still filtering by remote Data Analyst roles.
-The GROUP BY clause was used due to the COUNT aggregation in the SELECT statement, which will group the count by each skill.
-Finally, I ordered by the count of skills in descending order (highest to lowest) and limited the output to 5, resulting in only the top 5 most in demand skills.
+To do this, I had to calculate how many times a skill showed up in the job postings (count of skills).
+Much of the query was similar in structure to the main query in Query #2, however instead of the top_paying_jobs CTE, I had to utilise inner joins to connect the job_postings_fact table with the skills_job_dim table, which would then connect to the skills_dim table to retrieve the skill names linked to each job posting.

+The SELECT statement comprises of the skills column in order to retrieve the skill name, and the aggregate COUNT function in order to count how many times each skill appears in job postings.
+The filters in the WHERE clause remained the same, as we are still filtering by remote Data Analyst roles.

+The GROUP BY clause was used due to the COUNT function in the SELECT statement, which will group the count by each skill.
+Finally, I ordered by the count of skills in descending order (highest to lowest) and limited the output to 5, resulting in only the top 5 most in demand skills being displayed.

 **Insights:**

-With **SQL** and **Excel** being fundamental data analyst skills, it's no surprise that these skills are the most in demand.
-This emphasises the need for strong foundational skills in database querying and spreadsheets. **Python**, **Tableau** and **Power BI** are next on the list, showcasing the importance of technical skills in advanced analyses and data visualisation.
+With SQL and Excel being fundamental Data Analyst skills, it's no surprise that these skills are the most in demand.
+This emphasises the need for strong foundational skills in database querying and spreadsheets.
+Python, Tableau and Power Bi are next on the list, showcasing the importance of technical skills in advanced analyses and data visualisation.

 ## 4. Skills associated with higher pay